AMERICAN RHODODENDRON SOCIETY

 3.1.2 Consult Existing Chapters

-The Executive Director shall immediately inform the chapter president and secretary if members of an existing chapter desire to form a new chapter.
+The Office Administrator shall immediately inform the chapter President and secretary if members of an existing chapter desire to form a new chapter.
 No action will be taken until the comments from the officers of the affected chapter have been received and evaluated by the Board.
-The affected chapter must mail any comments to the president of the Society within forty-five days after being notified by the Executive Director.
+The affected chapter must transmit any comments to the President of the Society within forty-five days after being notified by the Office Administrator.
 Decisions of the Board with regard to names of chapters and approval of charters are final and binding.

 3.1.3 Limitations on privileges of chapter guests